 Although the Community Advantage program is considered a pilot program, it has existed since 2011.
 It is particularly valuable to entrepreneurs and business owners who aim to start or expand enterprises.
 The program helps secure loans for small businesses in typically underserved communities, with a specific emphasis on ones that operate in public interest fields.

 The primary goal of the program is to expand the types of lenders who work with the SBA and, as a result, the communities that the SBA can reach.
 This program can help businesses get up to $250,000 in funding.
 The SBA will guarantee up to 85 percent of the loan if it is under $150,000 and guarantee up to 75 percent of the loan if it is over that amount.
 Lenders may charge no more than the prime interest rate plus 6 percent.
-At time of writing the Community Advantage loans pilot program is scheduled to expire in 2022.

 How Do Community Advantage Loans Work?

 Most SBA loans are handled by traditional banks.
 This makes them a good fit for many small businesses that want to operate in wealthy areas and for entrepreneurs who can raise a significant amount of money as their own share in the loan.
 However, it means that these loans often don’t reach businesses in low-income or otherwise neglected communities, nor do they often work with nontraditional lenders.